< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 The diversionary attack was a costly fiasco that accomplished nothing but to drain Japanese forces and put Vandegrift's men on the highest alert.
 By the afternoon of Saturday, 24 October, they were perfectly aware that the Japanese were massing to the south for an attack.
 Marine lines to the south were built up under the direction of Colonel Lewis "Chesty" Puller, an experienced and notoriously gung-ho Marine officer with a barrel chest.

 Although the Japanese were badly hampered by torrential rains, the attack jumped off after midnight on Sunday, 25 October; Japanese advance units excitedly announced that they had broken through and were overrunning the airfield.
 They were mistaken.
-Japanese soldiers had a great enthusiasm for coming to grips with an enemy which could allow them to do the extraordinary, but that had a number of downsides -- one being an inclination to take a unrealistically optimistic, even deluded, view of a situation.
+Japanese soldiers had a great enthusiasm for coming to grips with an enemy which could allow them to do the extraordinary, but that had a number of downsides -- one being an inclination to take an unrealistically optimistic, even deluded, view of a situation.
 Seizing the airfield should have broken American resistance, but instead of dying down, the fighting became hideously intense.
 It turned out that the advance units had simply run into an open field, and in the dark had assumed it was the airfield.
 The attack was cut to pieces, and by dawn, it was obvious that it had been a bloody failure.

 * The mistaken report that the airfield had been seized was relayed back to Admiral Yamamoto, who assumed that American air power had been neutralized on Guadalcanal and was no longer in a position to threaten IJN warships.
 Yamamoto ordered a strike force under Vice Admiral Kondou to move in and engage the US Navy around the island.
 A separate, smaller force, consisting of the light cruiser YURA and eight destroyers, was already moving in to support Maruyama's attack with naval gunfire.

 After the sun came up that Sunday morning, 25 October, Yamamoto received word that the airfield hadn't been captured after all; so the admiral told Kondou to halt and wait for further instructions.
 The YURA force did not proceed to bombard Henderson Field, three of the destroyers being diverted in chasing two fast US Navy destroyer-transports, TREVER and ZANE.
 Thanks to air attacks on the Japanese destroyers, the two APDs managed to get away -- but the three Japanese destroyers then ran into the tug SEMINOLE and a "yard patrol" boat, YP-284, operating as part of the local "Cactus Navy" out of Tulagi.
 The "yard patrol" designation, incidentally, was really just a blanket term for civilian craft pressed into Navy service, most prominently ocean-going tuna-fishing boats, being given light armament and used for running errands.
-Neither of these two small vessels stood a chance against three IJN destroyers, and they were promptly sent to the bottom, most of the two crews fortunately being rescued.
+Neither of these two small vessels stood a chance against three IJN destroyers and they were promptly sent to the bottom, most of the two crews fortunately being rescued.

 However, that would prove a costly win for the Japanese; having failed to interrupt air operations from Henderson Field, the YURA force found itself under persistent air attack.
 Early in the afternoon, SBD dive-bombers sent the YURA to the bottom, and also scored a hit on a destroyer.
 The IJN had been given a pointed reminder of the folly of attempting to hit Guadalcanal by daylight.